MRJPEREZR/docker-k8s-terraform-tuto/README.md

     1. create the `ConfigMap` with a manually created manifest
     2. use `Kustomize` to generate the `ConfigMap`
 3. Use an `HorizontalPodAutoscaler` to automatically scale the number of replicas for `vote`
+    * TIP: with Minikube, you will have to run the "metric server": `minikube addons enable metrics-server`

 <!-- -->